 Our intellectual laziness, however, comes with a cost.
 The more we coast the harder it gets to discern the difference between what we think we know and what we actually know.
 We end up fooling ourselves.

 How to Win an Argument

 Research published last year shows how the illusion of knowledge might help you convince people they are wrong.

 When asked to give reasons for their view, people remind as confident of their positions as they were before giving reasons.
 This is how we often argue with others.
 A tennis match of reasons served out and returned from one side to the other.
 Only no one is listening to the other or even considering they might be wrong.
 The way to really change minds and soften stances is to ask people to explain why they held views.

-(Interestingly this very similar to the technique former FBI hostage negotiator Chris Voss uses to soften people's stances.
+(Interestingly this very similar to the technique used by former FBI hostage negotiator Chris Voss to soften people's stances.
 He simply asks them how am I supposed to do that?)

 We often can't explain why we think what we do.
 And when asked to explain it we realize that we're not as knowledgeable as we thought.
 That's when we revise our confidence level down and become more open to the views of others.

 If you want to win an argument, simply ask the person trying to convince you of something to explain how it would work.

 Odds are they have not done the work required to hold an opinion.
 If they can explain why they are correct and how things would work, you'll learn something.
 If they can't you'll soften their views, perhaps nudging them ever so softly toward your views.